 Polyamory is also referred to as ‘consensual, ethical, and responsible non-monogamy’.
 Poly relationships are ideally built upon values of trust, loyalty, and negotiation of boundaries.
-A particular challenge lays in overcoming and rejecting emotions such as possessiveness, jealousy, and restrictive cultural standards.
+Challenges include overcoming restrictive cultural standards.
 Highly developed skills and attitudes are needed to manage polyamorous relationships.
 These skills and are typically superior to the skills found in monogamous couples.

-Parenting skills in Polyamorous families present an additional challenge of negotiation between the partners.
+Parenting skills in Polyamorous families present an additional challenge of negotiation between all parties.

-Swinging is the practise of consensual sex swapping between informed and consensual sexual partners.
+Swinging is a practise of consensual sex swapping between informed and consensual sexual partners.
 Swinging is an exclusively sexual behaviour with no desire to form deep emotional bonds between the participants.
 Monogamous couples of any sexual orientation may desire to extend their sexual practise by sharing and swapping partners.
-Swinging couples build their intimate bond on strong values of trust and loyalty, and a need to developing extraordinary skills of negotiating specific boundaries of sharing sex.
-For most, swinging denotes an episode of unfolding sexuality and uniqueness, and may be terminated when the purpose is fulfilled.
+Swinging couples build their intimate bond on strong values of trust and loyalty, and a need for developing extraordinary skills of negotiating specific boundaries in regards to sharing sex.
+For most, swinging denotes an episode of unfolding sexuality, and may be terminated when this purpose is fulfilled.

-Swingers with sexual addiction will demonstrate impaired ability to stop, even if their partner shows obvious signs of psycho-sexual distress.
+Swingers with sexual addiction demonstrate impaired ability to stop swinging, even if their partner shows obvious signs of psycho-sexual distress.

 Open relationship is an interpersonal relationship in which more than two consenting parties form erotic sexual connections with one-another at the same time.
-The well-being and success of an open relationship depends on skillfully negotiated boundaries of giving permission to selected forms of sexual activities between the parties.
-Some parties may limit their agreement to flirting or kissing activities only, while others may include oral, vaginal, or anal sex, or other forms of sexual activities.
-All open relationships are different.
+The wellbeing and success of an open relationship depends on skillfully negotiated boundaries in regards to consent and selected forms of sexual activities between the parties.

-Participants, who are planning on engaging in open relationships should be conscious and cautious of their motivation, and weighing up the emotional, sexual health, and physical risks and benefits.
-Successful open relationships need to develop advanced skills in managing trust, possessiveness, and jealousy issues.
-If a negotiated open relationship agreement becomes emotionally distressing to a participant, renegotiation of boundaries need to be considered to avoid psychological harm.
+Participants, who are planning to engage in open relationships should be conscious and cautious of their motivation.
+They need to weigh up emotional and sexual health risks.
+Successful open relationships develop advanced skills in managing consent, trust, and jealousy issues.
+In the event a negotiated open relationship agreement becomes emotionally distressing to one or more participants, renegotiation of boundaries need to be considered to avoid psychological harm.